 Time estimate: 1-1.5 hours.
 Price: $10 per person on foot / $1 per motorbike.

 - Mountain hike on Rugalika.
 The hike starts from Red Rocks, and leads you to the local school on top of the Mountain, which will welcome you to class.
 If you arrive during recess, you will enjoy a brief interaction with the school children before they return to class.
 Time permitting, you may continue your walk up to the Kabere Health Center.

 Time estimate: 6-8 hours.
 Price: $17 per person.

-- Story telling with the villagers.
-This tour will offer you an inside look at Rwandan cultural and history, giving you a better picture of how Rwanda’s past has shaped its present.
+- Storytelling with the villagers.
+This tour will offer you an inside look at Rwandan culture and history, giving you a better picture of how Rwanda’s past has shaped its present.
 Ask as many questions as you like, and feel free to join in on the discussions.

 Time estimate: 2-3 hours.
 Price: $30 per group.

 - Banana beer production.
 Clear out your schedule for a few hours and enjoy brewing your own banana beer, learning how it’s made, what it tastes like, what gives it its unique flavour, and who makes the beer in the family.